Slookeur/atomes/ADDING_NEW_ANALYSIS.md

   4. Edit the file `gui.c` :

-    1. At the top modify the following variables to describe the new calculation, and to create the corresponding menu elements:
+    a.
+At the top modify the following variables to describe the new calculation, and to create the corresponding menu elements:

       - `atomes_action analyze_acts[]` : add a line similar to `{"analyze.idc",    GINT_TO_POINTER(IDC-1)}`
       - `char * calc_name[]` : add the new calculation name for the menu items
       - `char * graph_name[]` : add the new calculation name for the graph windows

-    2. In the function `G_MODULE_EXPORT void atomes_menu_bar_action (GSimpleAction * action, GVariant * parameter, gpointer data)` add the calculation menu callback:
+    b.
+In the function `G_MODULE_EXPORT void atomes_menu_bar_action (GSimpleAction * action, GVariant * parameter, gpointer data)` add the calculation menu callback:

   ```
   else if (g_strcmp0 (name, "analyze.idc") == 0)  // Update this line using the value in analyze_acts[]